 Preparing to ask for help

 Once you’ve decided who might be the best person to talk to, think about what you need from talking to them and what you want to tell them.
-You may not be sure what this is, but it might include:

-- Space to talk about things that are happening in your life which are concerning you.
+Space to talk about things that are happening in your life which are concerning you:

 - A particular problem that you need to talk about.